microprediction/microprediction/docs/signals.md

 ### How to use this platform to prove that you have a useful signal

  - Create a program that produces 225 samples of the hour-ahead log price change.
  - Presumably, these samples are nudged in the direction of your signal.
+You can create approximate long or short positions.
  - Then see [prediction docs](https://microprediction.github.io/microprediction/predict.html) for how to programmatically send them.